achieving a solid overhead position won’t be possible making overhead pressing, snatches, overhead squats, and

 The overhead opener is a great exercise for stretching the entire shoulder girdle and thoracic spine.
 When wanting to improve overhead mobility, maximizing thoracic extension is a must.
 Try the overhead opener as well as these drills I’ve previously discussed HERE and HERE.

 When the shoulders go into elevation, the scapula (shoulder blade) should also go into upward rotation.
-By performing the traditional yoga move down-dog, you can really activate the serratus anterior to work on this scapula motion as well as mobilize the thoracic spine.
+We can perform the traditional yoga exercise of the downward-facing dog with an emphasis on serratus anterior activation to help improve scapular motion while mobilizing the thoracic spine and shoulders.

 Bench Thoracic Spine Mobilization for Shoulder Mobility

 Another great drill to stretch not only the shoulders but the thoracic spine.
 We can adjust the stretch to bias the lats, thoracic spine, or shoulder external rotation by altering our technique as shown in this video:

 If you are wanting a more in-depth solution to your shoulder mobility issues, check out our Performance Plus Overhead Mobility Overhaul program.
 This 4-week plan combines the above drills with many more to provide you with an efficient roadmap to unlock your shoulder joint mobility.